xenocrat/sfnt2woff/README.md

 ): void
 ```

-Set the major and minor version number for WOFF exports.
+Set the major and minor version numbers for WOFF exports.

 #### Parameters